arnaudrenaud/command-line-data-wrangling/readme.md

 All four files have the same columns, including a `timestamp` column.

-**Let's extract the year from the timestamp and split the data into as many files as there are years.
-We will first concatenate all files into one before splitting it into distinct years.**
+**Let's extract the year from the timestamp and spread the data across as many files as there are years.
+We will first concatenate all files into one before splitting the records into distinct years.**

 ### <code>sed</code> (<i>stream editor</i>)